-Before tossing the pillows in the dryer (yes, they can go in the dryer!) some manufacturers recommend pressing each one between two towels to soak up excess water and reduce the drying time.
-To make sure they hold up in the dryer, use low heat or no heat.
-Take them out every so often during the cycle to fluff them up, which will help break up any clumps of feathers on the interior.
+Before tossing the pillows in the dryer, some manufacturers recommend pressing each one between two towels to soak up excess water and reduce the drying time.
+To make sure they hold up in the dryer, use low or no heat.

-As with down and feather pillows, be sure to balance out the machine by washing two pillows at a time.
-If the machine needs further balance, you can also add some towels.
-For the drying cycle, adding wool dryer balls, clean tennis balls, or clean canvas shoes to the dryer is a great trick to help break up the polyester clumps.
+As with down and feather pillows, be sure to balance out the machine by washing two pillows at a time or throw some towels in with it.
+For the drying cycle, dryer balls or tennis balls can come in handy once again to help break up the polyester clumps.
 Keep the dryer on low to medium heat, and take the pillows out every 15 minutes or so to give them a good fluff.

-Buckwheat pillows require a special kind of cleaning process, though it fortunately isn’t too difficult.
+Buckwheat pillows require a special kind of cleaning process, which, fortunately isn’t too difficult.
 The most important tip to remember is that buckwheat hulls cannot get wet, as the water will ruin them completely.